s4b3r/visualization2-kelp-diagrams/README.md

 # visualization2-kelp-diagrams
-This project is an proof of concept visualisation of countries belonging in different intergovernmental organizations using Threejs and D3.js.
+This project is an proof of concept visualisation of countries belonging in different intergovernmental organizations using Three.js and D3.js.
 Furthermore, this project serves as an implementation of Kelp Diagrams visualisation, presented in the paper by Dinkla et. al. which can be found. [here](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.1467-8659.2012.03080.x).

+## Purpose

+This visualization supports to detect relations between alliances of countries (i.e integovernmental organizations).
+Kelp diagrams show depiction of both element locations and their set relations.
 ## Usage

 Start the project locally by running